shells-sh/styles.sh/_pages/index.md

 # => "change me"
 ```

-BASH 3.2.57 required `eval` to work with variables with dynamic names.
+Bash 3.2.57 required `eval` to work with variables with dynamic names.

 ```sh
 hello="World"